 At this point, we were in Milton at a KOA and since we stayed there the previous winter we knew it would definitely cool off enough to perform all the work we wanted to do (and there is a huge list) without us dying from the heat.
 So what happened?
 Nothing, we did nothing maintenance and/or repair-wise.

 I say this for those of you either already living in an RV full time, a weekend warrior, or thinking about getting into RVing please know this.
 You will always have some kind of maintenance to do.
-Don’t think that because you sold your house and bought an RV, you will have nothing to do on your RV.
+Don’t think that because you sold your house and bought an RV, you will have nothing to do with your RV.
 Think of it this way.
 Even if your RV came off the assembly line built perfectly (yeah like that ever happens…lol), every time it’s driven down the road it is the equivalent of it being in an earthquake.
 Something is always loosening up or breaking.

 The Ocala National Forest

 Back to our story.
 As time went on we were offered positions in the Ocala National Forest (where we are currently) and took those positions to be closer to our family members who all live in the eastern part of Florida.
 Our plans to work on the RV were still to wait until the weather cooled off.

 Apparently, we waited too long.
 Remember above when I said our lack of maintenance would come back to bite us in the ass?
 Well, it did.
 Big time!!!
 Because we never sealed the bottom chloroplast correctly when we installed the new pieces we left many “breaches” in sections from the front to the back.
 Well, when you mix open sections in your underbelly, the forest, and cooler weather starting to come in what do you get?
 Did you figure it out yet?
 If you said mice you are correct!!!
 We now have mice in the RV and they are annoying as hell!!!
 Not only are they annoying, but they are also starting to do damage such as chewing on wires.

 Time To Seal All The Entry Holes